OAGi/Score/docs/test_cases/TestSuite42.md

 1. An end user logins.
 2. He visits the Home page and clicks on the BIE tab.
-3. He clicks on the "Business Term Assignments" from the dropdown list.
+3. He clicks on the "Business Term Assignment" from the dropdown list.
 4. Verify that the title in the open page is "Business Term Assignment".
 (Assertion [#1] (#test-assertion-4221))
 5. Verify that three business terms in the table.
 (Assertion [#2] (#test-assertion-4222)).
 6. He clicks on the "Assign Business Term" button and verify that all BIEs created in the preconditions are available for assignments.
 (Assertion [#3] (#test-assertion-4223)).